bidyutchanda/art-prediction-FastAI/README.md

 # Predicting the type of art by using CNN and FastAI (Accuracy = 94%)
-The Jupyter notebook contained in this repo predicts the type of art from the available classes (paintings, drawings, iconographies, sculptures and engravings) by being trained upon a set of 9000 images from a Kaggle dataset and using CNNs and _fastai.vision_.
+The Jupyter notebook contained in this repo predicts the type of art from the available classes (paintings, drawings, iconographies, sculptures and engravings) by being trained upon a set of 9000 images from a Kaggle dataset and using CNNs and [**fastai**](https://github.com/fastai/fastai).

 **Links:**
 - The official blog post about this project is [here]().